lancewood1/cloud-native-course-errata/README.md

 ### Trouble-shooting

-- If you see the following error in the log, it means you will need to bump up the memory for your app
+- If you see the following error in the log, it means you will need to bump up the memory for your Java app to `768M`

   ```
      2018-10-14T10:08:27.14-0400 [APP/PROC/WEB/0] ERR Cannot calculate JVM memory configuration: There is insufficient memory remaining for heap.